 If you’re running 90 minutes or longer, you definitely want to consider having a meal before you start your stride and keeping carbs on hand.

-If you choose to eat before the run, in order to get that food in and digested, one option is to see if you can go to bed a half-hour earlier and then drag yourself out of bed thirty minutes earlier, which would give you Health & Injuries.
+If you choose to eat before the run, in order to get that food in and digested, one option is to see if you can go to bed a half-hour earlier and then drag yourself out of bed thirty minutes earlier, which would give you Pre-Run Snacks to Keep You Energized.

 What should I eat before a short morning run?